-Duchenne dystrophy and Becker dystrophy together affect 5/1000 people; the majority have Duchenne.
+Duchenne dystrophy and Becker dystrophy together affect about 1/5000 to 1/6000 live male births; the majority have Duchenne.
 Female carriers may have asymptomatic elevated creatine kinase levels and possibly calf hypertrophy.

 Diagnosis is suspected by characteristic clinical findings, age at onset, and family history suggestive of X-linked recessive inheritance X-Linked Recessive Genetic disorders determined by a single gene (Mendelian disorders) are easiest to analyze and the most well understood.
 If expression of a trait requires only one copy of a gene (one allele)... read more .
 Myopathic changes are noted on electromyography (rapidly recruited, short duration, low-amplitude motor unit potentials) and, when done, muscle biopsy shows necrosis and marked variation in muscle fiber size not segregated by motor unit.
 Creatinine kinase levels are elevated up to 100 times normal.

 Mutation analysis of DNA from peripheral blood leukocytes using multiplex ligation-dependent probe amplification (MLPA) is the primary confirmatory test; it can identify abnormalities in the dystrophin gene.
 If an abnormality is not detected by MLPA but Duchenne or Becker dystrophy is still suspected, full sequencing of the dystrophin gene can be done to detect small genetic changes, such as point mutations.